Skip to Content

 Cycladic marble idols are generally represented as a reclining folded-arm female figure and originate from the geographic areas of the Cyclades in the Aegean Sea.
 Cycladic art is famous mostly for these statuettes, whose design is both simple and attractive, appealing to the modern artistic eye.

-More detailed write-up of the ancient original piece available upon request.
+More detailed literature of the ancient original piece available upon request.

 Ancient Original